Skip to main content

 Make smart choices.

-On March 17, we strongly encourage our students to make smart choices and engage in safe and respectful behaviours.
+We strongly encourage our students to make smart choices and engage in safe and respectful behaviours.
 We want to ensure our Laurier community and broader community are safe.
-The university, police, and the city urge you not to take part in any large, unsanctioned street gatherings.
-Keep it small, keep it safe.
-Remember to respect your neighbours, our community, and your peers.
+Remember to respect your neighbours, our community and your peers.

 • Always carry identification with you in case you need assistance and identification is required.